5 Important Tips for Homeschool Moms

 A Google or Pinterest search for “homeschool” will give you thousands of results that can overwhelm and confuse a mom.
 Christian homeschool moms need encouragement and reminders of God’s faithfulness in their homeschool endeavors.

-Homeschool moms worry that we will mess up our child’s ability to be productive citizens in life…. the struggle is real!
+Christian homeschool moms worry that we will mess up our child’s ability to be productive citizens in life…. the struggle is real!

-In the beginning, we could have benefited greatly from 5 important tips a Christian homeschool mom needs to know!
+In the beginning, we could have benefited greatly from these 5 important tips a Christian homeschool mom needs to know!

-Questions that worry homeschool moms
+Questions that worry Christian homeschool moms

-“Am I capable of educating my child?”
+“Am I equipped to educate my child?”

 “Will I be able to teach my child what they need to graduate?”